Mastering Virtual Studio Technology: Your Ultimate Guide to VST Plugins

 • Sample Zones represent individual recordings

-• Keymaps organize these zones into playable instrument
+• Keymaps organize these zones into a playable instrument

 • Groups incorporate programming features for natural responsiveness